-There is a perfect real-world analogy for this: Walt Disney imagineers.
-The term “imagineer” is a combination two words imagination and engineer.
-For decades, Imagineering enabled Walt Disney to transform the dreams, fantasies and wishes of his imagination into concrete reality.
+There is a perfect real-world analogy for this: Walt Disney Imagineers.
+The term “Imagineer” is a combination of two words imagination and engineer.
+For decades, Imagineering enabled Walt Disney to transform the dreams, fantasies, and wishes of his imagination into concrete reality.

 Imagineering synthesizes the approaches of three different types of individuals: the dreamer, the realist, and the critic.
 Disney employs very talented people from different fields and walks of life to dream.
 They conceive new ideas and invent new technologies for accomplishing them.
-This eclectic group of imagineers starts with an idea.
+This eclectic group of Imagineers starts with an idea.
 They then begin the process of trying to implement the idea.
 They are expected to fail.
-In fact, if they were not failing 30% of the time it is assumed, they aren’t trying hard enough to succeed.
+In fact, if they do not fail 30% of the time it is assumed, they aren’t trying hard enough to succeed.

 Are you pretending and fooling yourself?
 You can begin right now and choose to live out the message of the Father’s word.
 Don’t be discouraged by bumps in the road, they are to be expected.

 Psalm 37:24 Though they stumble, they will never be hurled headlong, for the LORD holds them by the hand.